zSnout/MusicNotes-API/README.md

 MusicNotes queries are meant to be simple, easy-to-understand things.
 Here's how to write them.

 MusicNotes queries come in three parts: the base note (the base note of the scale), the scale type (major, minor, augmented, diminished), and the note number (we're getting the nth note in the scale).
+These three parts are conbined into one to make a query.

+Examples: `Csharp`, `Amin3`

 #### The Base Note